jjz17/Tennis-Match-Outcome-Prediction/README.md

 * **Decision Tree**: Accuracy = 0.8276

-This led me to believe that one of the features was heavily influencing the outcome of the models, and I discovered that the first set winner was directly being used to predict the match winner.
+This led me to believe that one of the features was heavily influencing the outcome of the models, and I discovered that the first set winner feature was directly being used to predict the match winner.
 Thus, none of the other features were creating additional insights.

 ## Productionization